Not all blackberries are the same. Pick the wrong one, and you’ll scramble for years trying to figure out what’s wrong.

 Developed by the University of Illinois, this plant produces medium-sized, great-tasting fruits.
 They are somewhat acidic until they’re ripe, though, so you need to time your harvests from this plant quite carefully.

 Most of the fruit will be ready for harvest late in the season.
-This is another erect thorny variety of blackberry.
+This is another erect thorny variety of blackberries.

 It is winter-hardy and produces suckers from the crown.
 It’s also prized for its resilience to Phytophthora root rot, a common issue that blackberry producers have to contend with.